-I am Professor of Urban Regeneration and the Faculty Research Director for Architecture and the Built Environment.
+I am Emeritus Professor of Urban Regeneration and am now retired from the University.
 I qualified as a Town Planner and am a member of the Royal Town Planning Institute.
-I teach postgraduate students and contribute to training programmes for research students in the Faculty.
+I taught postgraduate students and contributed to training programmes for research students in the Faculty.
 I took the lead in the submission of the unit of assessment for Architecture, Planning and the Built Environment in the Research Excellence Framework in 2014.

 I have published widely including a book on 'Partnership Agencies in British Urban Policy' and articles in journals such as Urban Studies, the Journal of Urbanism, Local Government Studies, Environment & Planning C, and several book chapters.

 I was Chair of the RTPI Partnership Board for Sheffield Hallam University until 2015 and a member of the Westminster RTPI Partnership Board.
 I have been an External Examiner at West of England, Oxford Brookes, Liverpool Hope, Heriot-Watt and Dundee Universities.
 I am a Fellow of the Royal Society of Arts and was a member of the BURA Awards Panel for Community-Inspired Regeneration.
 I have examined PhDs at ten universities.
 I am on the editorial board of Urban, Planning & Transport Research and the Journal of Urban Regeneration and Renewal.
 I have evaluated book proposals for a number of publishers and assessed research proposals for the Economic & Social Research Council and the Hong Kong Research Grants Council.